matheus23/elm-tailwind-modules/README.md

 Tailwind recommends that you setup [PurgeCSS](https://purgecss.com) as part of your build, and actually started [shipping with a purge option as of 1.4.1](https://github.com/tailwindlabs/tailwindcss/releases?after=v1.4.1#built-in-purgecss)

 This is fine and all, but this feels like an extra step.
-Elm has [function-level dead code elmination](https://elm-lang.org/news/small-assets-without-the-headache)

-By the nature of writing in pure Elm with elm-css, means we only bundle the styles that are used right out of the box!
+Elm has [function-level dead code elmination](https://elm-lang.org/news/small-assets-without-the-headache) built in by default.
+Therefor by writing in pure Elm with elm-css,  it means we only bundle the styles that are used right out of the box!
 No need to purge your stylesheet.

 ### Composable
 Those who are first introduced to Tailwind have a pretty visceral reaction to seeing something like this in their markup: